stayintarkov/SIT.Documentation/docs/source/install.rst

 Installation
 ============

 This section is dedicated for a new installation of |SIT|.
-If you're looking to update SIT, click here.
+If you're looking to update SIT, click :ref:`here<updatesitm>`.

 Getting started
 ---------------